labicon/HRMotion-RestrictedView/Human Policy Learning/readme.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue for any bugs or feature requests.

-## 📜 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## 📧 Contact
 For questions or suggestions, please put them in the issue section of the repository.